 - Register now

 Some may even ask what is the best color to have a converting call to action.
-Let me tell you, you’re going to get a variety of answers.
-Psychologically, color has a profound effect on people and their decision making.
+Let me tell you, you’re going to get various answers.
+Psychologically, color has a profound effect on people and their decision-making.

-For example, the color of a room can affect a person’s mood, or the color red has been proven to show a raise in blood pressure and increase the speed of respiration in others.
-In one study, researchers in the University of British Columbia showed that blue was proven to enhance creativity, while red was shown to increase memory and attention to detail.
-It seems that marketers should also be able to use the “psychology of color” to create more enticing and persuasive logos and call to actions.
+For example, the color of a room can affect a person’s mood, or the color red has been proven to show a rise in blood pressure and increase the speed of respiration in others.
+In one study, researchers at the University of British Columbia showed that blue was proven to enhance creativity, while red was shown to increase memory and attention to detail.
+It seems that marketers should also be able to use the “psychology of color” to create more enticing and persuasive logos and call to action.

 Best Practices for Creating CTAs

 Some could say that creating a call to action is an art form, they need to be both compelling and converting.
 If you want to get the most out of your CTA and drive more conversions, you need to take note of these best practices:

 Much like segmenting your email lists, you should be using segmented CTAs for your customers.
 Every user has a different experience with your product or service so they will all have different needs and requirements through their journey.
 Not every customer journey is the same.
 To avoid obviously templated emails or a generic sales cycle, use targeted CTAs based on past user behavior.
 For example, you can use a CTA based on user intent or on what part of the buying cycle they are on.

 You can have the most beautifully designed or powerful CTA, but if nobody sees it, you will never get results.
 By using tracking software, you can see which CTAs get the most results from users and experiment where you decide to place them in your emails or throughout your website.
 Common places for CTAs are:

 - At the top of the landing page